Defining Board Regions & Bending Lines

 1. Select View » Board Planning Mode (or press the 1 shortcut) to enter Board Planning Mode.

-2. Select Design » Slice Board Region (or click the The board has been split into three Board Regions using the Slice Region command. button on the Active Bar) to enter Slice Board Region mode.
+2. Select Design » Slice Board Region (or click the button on the Active Bar) to enter Slice Board Region mode.

 3. When you select the command you are in slice mode, which is similar to track placement mode.
 Starting outside of the region to be sliced, click to anchor a series of vertex points that define the slice line.
 When defining the slice, press Shift+Spacebar to cycle through the corner modes; press the Spacebar to toggle between the Start and End corner modes and use the Backspace key to remove the last placed corner.
 Place the end of the slice line beyond the edge of the Board Region.
 When you have finished defining the slice, right-click or press Esc to terminate the command.